-^b In 2018-19 Business-type activities were reclassified to be part of Governmental activities.
+$^{^{\}rm b}$ In 2018-19 Business-type activities were reclassified to be part of Governmental activities.

 ^c The District adopted GASB Statement No. 84 in 2019-20, which reclassified the Custodial Funds from a Fiduciary Fund to a nonmajor Governmental Fund.
-See Note 11 in the Notes to the Basic Financial Statements for further information regarding the implementation of GASB Statement No. 84.
+See Notes to the Basic Financial Statements for further information regarding the implementation of GASB Statement No. 84.